CharlesCousyn/image_extractor/README.md

 # Image retrieval

-**Warning: this project is based on the assumption that you use projects to obtain the images to be analyzed.**
+**Warning: this project is based on the assumption that you use projects [Search Activities](https://github.com/CharlesCousyn/search_activities) and [Image retrieval](https://github.com/CharlesCousyn/image_retrieval) to obtain the images to be analyzed.**

 **Requirements** <br/>